 10. Encourage Them to Find Treatment

 The good news is anxiety is a very treatable condition.
 In many cases, adopting new lifestyle choices about where you focus, what you eat, how much exercise you get, and other controllable factors in life can help reduce symptoms to a manageable point.
-This is an attainable goal for most people who experience anxiety.
+This is an attainable goal for most people who experience excessive anxiety.

 “It’s important to remember that there are resources available to get support for your friend or family member who’s experiencing anxiety.
 They do not have to struggle alone.
 Reaching out to a licensed therapist for support can begin the process of getting help with their symptoms.”Talkspace therapist Jill E. Daino, LCSW-R

 11. Introduce Mindfulness Meditation

 The many advantages of mindfulness meditation for anxiety should not be underestimated.
 Meditation offers powerful benefits for all people, especially those living with mental health conditions like chronic anxiety.
 Meditation can help someone learn to analyze their anxious thoughts as they occur and then take proactive steps to get a handle on their anxiety management.